gptscript-ai/gptscript/docs/docs/02-examples/05-workflow.md

 - imports two other tools
   - `sys.write` is a built-in tool which enables the entrypoint tool to write files to your system.
   - `summarize-tweet` is a custom tool that encapsulates how each tweet gets summarized.
 We'll define this tool in the next step.
-- ensures tweets are never summarized in parallel to ensure they are summarized in the correct order
+- ensures tweets are never summarized in parallel so that they are summarized in the correct order
 - defines the tweet URLs to summarize and the file to write them to

 At a high-level, it's getting the summaries for two tweets and storing them in the `tweets.md` file.